-For more coverage of stars and space, check out our sister site Space.com.
+For more coverage of stars and space, visit our sister site Space.com.
 (Image Credit: Jassada Watt/Shutterstock)

 Terminal Eleven's SkyView (Android, iOS) gives you a good idea of what to expect for good all-in-one stargazing and sky guide apps.
 SkyView uses your phone's screen and sensors to give you an augmented reality view of what's up in the sky.
 Users can turn their smartphones and tablets into AR viewfinders for identifying stars, planets and constellations; the app can display an object's track in the sky as well as information on select objects, planets, and satellites.
 SkyView also includes a "time travel" feature that allows you to view the sky as it would have appeared in the past, or will appear in the future, based on what we know of each object's movements.